Test centre on a mission

 We keep our mission in mind with everything we do: Making plastic waste 100% recyclable.
 Thus, not throwing away or burning plastics, but sustainably reusing them in their original application or in another sustainable manner.
 We have deliberately chosen for an independent role in order to realise our mission, because as a result of our independency we are accessible for every organisation and cooperate with all stakeholders within the circular plastic value chain.

 Accelerate circular goals

-Plastic is a great packaging material: it is light, strong, long-lasting, and it increases food shelf life.
-It comes in countless shapes, sizes, colours and flexibility.
-This diversity makes it difficult to sort plastic packaging from household waste, and to recycle it.
+Plastic is an excellent packaging material: it is light, strong, lasts a long time and preserves food for a long time.
+It exists in countless forms, sizes, colours and flexibility.
+Exactly its diversity is the reason why it is so difficult to sort and recycle plastic packaging from household waste correctly.

 In 2019, 75 parties signed the Plastic Pact NL, including the NTCP.
 The pact points out the goals for the situation in 2025.
 In a nutshell, the parties have committed themselves to using less plastic, to reusing more plastic (using more recycled plastic in their products), to recycle more and to make all new plastic 100% recyclable.
 In this way, we handle our raw materials better and we have less impact on the environment.
 Many European countries have also signed a Plastic Pact.
 The NTCP supports Dutch and foreign organizations in achieving their objectives.

 Please contact us.
 We gladly tell you more!